2012 Cleveland Browns season: Week 11: at Dallas Cowboys

 The Browns came into Cowboys Stadium leading 13–0 at halftime.
 However, the lead was blown as the Browns were outscored 20–7 in the 2nd half with the Cowboys kicking a late field goal to tie the game at 20–20 and send it into overtime.
 There, the Cowboys kicked the game-winning field goal, dropping the Browns to 2–8 and 0–3 against the NFC East.

 Week 12: vs. Pittsburgh Steelers

 Although the Steelers scored first on a 53-yard interception return by Lawrence Timmons, the Browns benefited from eight Pittsburgh turnovers and the Browns defeated the Steelers 20–14.
 This was the first Browns victory over the Steelers since Week 14 of the 2009 season, and only the fifth time the Browns beat the Steelers since returning to the NFL in 1999.
 The Browns became the only AFC North team on the season to successfully defend their home territory against the Steelers.
 After the game, it was announced that team president Mike Holmgren would leave the Browns with immediate effect.

 Week 13: at Oakland Raiders

 Behind Brandon Weeden's career high passing day (364 yards), the Browns defeated the Oakland Raiders 20–17, snapping a 12-game road losing streak, and their first consecutive wins since Weeks 2 and 3 of the 2011 season.
+The win would also knock Oakland out of the playoff race.